tech-scripts/tech-scripts/CONTRIBUTING.md

 ---

-Thank you for contributing to Tech Scripts (Linux)! 🚀
+Thank you for contributing to Tech Scripts! 🚀
 We’re excited to have you on board and welcome your ideas and contributions!